rossijonas/rocky-rpi-headless/README.md

 ### Why do I need that?

-To be able to access the device remotely (via `ssh`) since it's first boot.
+To be able to access the device remotely (via `ssh`) since its first boot.

-Plug the network cable, the power cable and it's ready.
+Plug the network cable and the power cable and it's ready.

-No need to plug screen nor keyboard to the device in order to do the first access.
+No need to plug the screen or keyboard into the device to do the first access.

 ### How it is done?

-The `rc.local` script runs after first boot assigning the manual static IP configuration and making sure `sshd` is running.
+The `rc.local` script runs after the first boot assigning the manual static IP configuration and making sure `sshd` is running.

 ## How to use:

-1. [Download and install Rocky Linux for Raspberry Pi](https://rockylinux.org/alternative-images) (_Raspberry Pi (aarch64)_) on an SD card, following it's original instructions.
+1. [Download and install Rocky Linux for Raspberry Pi](https://rockylinux.org/alternative-images) (_Raspberry Pi (aarch64)_) on an SD card, following its original instructions.

-2. With Rocky Linux installed in the SD card, acces the `rootfs` and edit the file `/etc/rc.d/rc.local` adding the following line:
+2. With Rocky Linux installed on the SD card, access the `rootfs` and edit the file `/etc/rc.d/rc.local` adding the following line:

 ```
 [[ -f "/home/rocky/rocky-rpi-headless.sh" ]] && /home/rocky/rocky-rpi-headless.sh
 ```

-3. Clone/Download this repo and copy the `rocky-rpi-headless.sh` scrip to `/home/rocky/` directory in the SD card's `rootfs`.
+3. Clone/Download this repo and copy the `rocky-rpi-headless.sh` script to `/home/rocky/` directory in the SD card's `rootfs`.

 4. Edit the `/home/rocky/rocky-rpi-headless.sh` script assigning the desired values for IP, GATEWAY, and DNS addresses.